scalatest/scalatest/README.md

 With Sonatype credentials and GPG file in place, you can now publish to Sonatype.

-Before publishing any patch release, binary compatibility with previous version should be checked, using Java 6 (for Scala 2.10 and 2.11):
+Before publishing any patch release, binary compatibility with previous version should be checked:

     $ sbt ++2.11.12 scalactic/package scalactic/mimaReportBinaryIssues
     $ sbt ++2.11.12 scalatest/package scalatest/mimaReportBinaryIssues